 View standard pricing for Dysport, Botox and other treatments in Los Angeles.

 Our surgeon-administered Los Angeles Dysport treatments come from the cosmetic form of botulinum toxin, which is usually referred to by its product name Dysport®.
-This non-surgical injection reduces or eliminates frown lines, forehead creases, and crows feet near the eyes by temporarily blocking the nerve impulses of the underlying muscles.
+This non-surgical injection reduces frown lines, forehead creases, and crows feet near the eyes by temporarily blocking the nerve impulses of the underlying muscles.
 By relaxing a few of the tiny muscles below the skin which cause wrinkles, the skin above apppears smoother and the overall look is more youthful and refreshed.
 Though Dysport was approved to use in the U.S. in Spring 2009, it has a history of use in other countries since 1991.
 Outside the U.S., it was first approved for aesthetic use in 2001.

 Typical recovery time